 - Maisonneuve Park

-We live in Montreal and know it very well!
+Indeed, we live in Montreal and know it very well!
 This Tourist Scavenger Hunt is dear to us as we get to share our “neighborhood” with you.
 We hope you’ll enjoy it!

 - Starting point: at the corner of Pie-IX Boulevard and Pierre-de-Coubertin Ave, at the exit of Pie-IX metro station.